|Best Overall||Best New Cup||Best for Low Cervix||Best Soft Cup||Best for Period Sex|

 The companies often don’t have a website and the only place you can find information about them is their product description on Amazon.

 Although these sanitary cups are cheap, sometimes even less than $10, we most certainly don’t recommend that you buy them.
-This is especially the case when you consider that it’s something that you put into your body for up to a week each month.
+This is especially the case when you consider that it’s something that you put into your vagina for up to a week each month.
 It’s worth spending a bit more money to get a menstrual cup that you can trust.

 Now that you have a bit of information about the top-quality menstrual cups vs. the cheap menstrual cup from China, we’ll talk about the seven best menstrual cup brands in the world today.